CLI¶

 Shell tab-completion is available for bash and fish shells.
 To install, run:

-nt install -s [shell name]
+nt setup shell -s [shell name]

 This will provide tab-completion for CLI options as well as taxon names, for example: